|My Peppered Halloumi with Red-Pepper Tahina Dip|

 For the dip:

 2 large red peppers [bell peppers]

 2 Tbsp (30 ml) olive oil

 1 tsp (5 ml) Tabasco sauce

 salt and milled black pepper

-Slice the cheese into 7-mm thick slices.
-Pat quite dry.
+Cut the cheese into 7-mm thick slices.
+Pat very dry on kitchen paper.
 Rub a film of olive oil over the slices and coat generously, on both sides, with milled black pepper.
-Heat the oil - about 2 T - in a frying pan.
+Heat the oil - about 2 Tbsp - in a frying pan.
 When the oil is hot - a breadcrumb should fizzle vigorously in it - add the cheese and fry, in two or three batches, until golden-brown and crisp.
 This will take about a minute per side, depending on the heat of the pan.

 Drain on kitchen paper and serve immediately, with the dip and some lemon wedges.

 Serves 4 as a snack.